20 Common Triggers of Hip Pain in Women

 Managing Hormone-Related Hip Pain

-• Engage in low-impact exercises such as swimming, yoga, or walking to support joint health.
+• Do low-impact exercises like swimming, yoga, or walking.
+These help joint health.

-• Consult a doctor for hormone therapy options, if necessary, to help manage symptoms.
+• Talk to a doctor about hormone therapy if you need it.
+It can help you handle symptoms.

 Role of Stress and Emotional Health in Hip Pain